liprec/Demos/GlobalAzure/AzureStreamAnalytics/README.md

 1. In the 'Overview' of the Stream Analytics job blade click on 'Outputs'
 2. Click on '+ Add'
-3. Provide a logical input alias
+3. Provide a logical output alias
 4. Make sure that the 'Sink' is set to 'Power BI'
 5. Click on authorize and provide login details (work email!) and additional authorizations
 6. After a succesful authorization provide the additional detials, like workspace, dataset and table name